adamh1ewp/course20/files/notes/notes-1-2.md

-In today's lesson we finish covering chapter 1 of the book, looking more at test/validation sets, avoiding machine learning project failures, and the foundations of transfer learning.
+chapter 1 of the book, looking more at

+test/validation sets, avoiding machine learning project failures, and the foundations of

-Then we move on to looking at the critical machine learning topic of evidence, including discussing confidence intervals, priors, and the use of visualization to better understand evidence.
+transfer learning.Then we move on to looking at the critical machine learning topic of

+evidence, including discussing confidence intervals, priors, and the use of

+visualization to better understand evidence.

-Finally, we begin our look into productionization of models (chapter 2 of the book), including discussing the overall project plan for model development, and how to create your own datasets.
-Here's a helpful [forum post](https://forums.fast.ai/t/getting-the-bing-image-search-key/67417) explaining how to get the Bing API key you'll need for downloading images.
+productionization of models (chapter 2 of the book), including discussing the overall project plan for model development, and how to create your own datasets.
+Here's a helpful [forum post](https://forums.fast.ai/t/getting-the-bing-image-search-key/67417) explaining how to get the Bing API key you'll need for downloading images.=

 ## Questionnaire